Block Management Service Charges Explained

 The basic rules for service charges are defined and outlined by the Landlord and Tenant Act 1985.
 This act talks about what a service charge is as well as the requirements for reasonableness.

-Service charges are defined in Section 18(1) of the Act as an amount which is payable by a tenant of a home as part of or in tandem with the rent.
-There are additional lines of text in the act which define service charges as those charges which are payable, indirectly or directly, for services, repairs, maintenance, improvements or insurance of the landlord’s costs of management.
+Service charges are defined in Section 18(1) of the Act as an amount that is payable by a tenant of a home as part of or in tandem with the rent.
+There are additional lines of text in the act that define service charges as those charges which are payable, indirectly or directly, for services, repairs, maintenance, improvements, or insurance of the landlord’s costs of management.

 Demands for service charges

 Any claims made about service charges must be in writing as well as have the landlord’s address and name.
 If these details aren’t provided, the service charge need not be paid until the information is supplied.
 The name, as well as the address of a managing agent, will not be enough unless the managing agent is also the landlord.
 Landlords who have addresses outside England or Wales are required to have an address in England or Wales that can be served by the leaseholder.

 The rule ceases to be valid if the service charge is payable to a management company which is also mentioned in the lease as a party.
 In this case, demands must still be made in writing.
 However, these demands need not have the name and address of the landlord.

 Service charge letters, as well as demand and reminder letters, have to come with a formal summary of rights and obligations.
 The Parliament prescribes the content of these rights and obligations.

 English law states that all leaseholders must be consulted before any work above a specified value is carried out.
 Leaseholders must also be consulted when a long-term agreement for providing services has been entered.